GitBrincie212/ChronoGrapher/README.md

 it needs to be.
 No complications, no trickery, what you write in code is what you will get in the production environment
 <br /><br />
-- **⏰ Millisecond Precision:** Chronographer is also designed to be millisecond precise, which makes it very practical for frequent scheduled tasks, it maintains this precision even when clogged by multiple tasks
+- **⏰ Millisecond Precision:** Chronographer is also designed to be millisecond precise, which makes it very practical for frequent scheduled tasks, it attempts to maintain this precision even when clogged by multiple tasks (tho no gurantees of fetching exactly at the specified millisecond under heavy workload)
 <br /> <br />
 - **📦 Tiny But Mighty** Tired of large sized packages, taking forever to compile, consuming disk space and so on?
 We too, as such, Chronographer is tiny about **~1MB** in size